-This framework provides useful tools to assist colleges in identifying new areas for engagement, how to’s for implementing engagement activities, and means for managing the partnerships.
-Based on our research, observation, and experiences, we will provide employer viewpoints, college best practices, and case studies of successful engagement activities that work.
+This toolkit is designed to help colleges identify new areas for engagement, implement engagement activities, and manage their partnerships.
+Based on our research, observation, and experiences, we will provide employer viewpoints, college best practices, and case studies of successful engagement activities.

 The results of strategic employer and industry sector engagement include: